Wild Horse Gentling Method#1: JUST SPEND TIME...

 "Just Spending Time" is the most common method actually in use by most adopters.

-But perhaps even more important, you will get to know your horse on a deep level - how he reacts, how he thinks, how he lives his life and how he is likely to react to a variety of situations.
+But perhaps even more important, through spending time with your horse, you will get to know your horse on a deep level - how he reacts, how he thinks, how he lives his life and how he is likely to react to a variety of situations.
 You will learn to trust him, and to trust yourself with him!

 Be careful, though!
 Just because the horse is not afraid of you does not mean that he is fully gentled or safe to be near!